 Now, more than ever, more moms are in the workforce.
-With that comes the challenge of how to balance work and family as a mom.
+With that comes the challenge of balancing work and family as a mom.

 This post contains affiliate links.
-This means that I may receive a commission if you make a purchase at no extra cost to you.
+This means I may receive a commission if you make a purchase at no extra cost.

 A simple way to balance your career and mom life

-When you ask most working moms about how they do it, you’ll often hear about their particular scheduling and planning habits.
+When you ask most working moms how they do it, you’ll often hear about their scheduling and planning habits.

 Some moms have a planner that they carry with them.

 Others utilize a calendar online or an app on their phone to keep it together.
-It’s important to work out a set schedule that works for you personally.
+It’s essential to work out a set schedule that works for you.

-Consider the following working mom tips to navigate how to balance work and family as a mom.
+Consider the following working mom tips for balancing work and family as a mom.

 Plan your mornings